A giant leap: Cracking the reading code

 Text: Solveig Hansen

-Do you remember the moment when you cracked the reading code?
-I remember when I did.
+Do you remember the moment you cracked the reading code?
+I remember mine.

 I was five when I finally figured it out.
 And about time too, if you ask me.
-I remember how frustrated I had been because I knew all the letters but I just couldn’t combine them into words.
+I’d been frustrated.
+I knew all the letters, but I just couldn’t combine them into words.

-One day I made an extra effort and read each letter in a story slowly, slowly, pronouncing them and trying to put them together: a-a-a l-l-l… Then, all the sudden, the door flung open, letters formed into words, words formed into stories.
-You know how it is when the fog lifts and you suddenly see the vast landscape around you, or when you draw back the curtains in the morning to have a first look over a new city you arrived at only the night before… that’s how it felt, looking back.
+Then, all of a sudden, the door flung open.
+Letters formed into words.
+Words formed into stories.
+You know how it is when the fog lifts and you suddenly see the landscape around you?
+Or when you draw back the curtains in a hotel room and get your first look at a city you arrived in late the night before?
+That’s how it felt, looking back.

 It was a life-changing moment.
-I became a reader from one second to the next, literally.
-One instant I was just an ordinary earthly child, the next an explorer in a new world that opened up before me.
+I became a reader in an instant.
+One second, I was just an ordinary child, the next an explorer in a new world that had been there all along — but until then, out of reach.
 I know exactly what Neil Armstrong must have felt the moment he put his foot on the lunar surface.
 A giant leap.
 Nothing less.

 Not that I reflected on it at the time.
-I did not cheer, I did not even bother to tell anyone about my new-found skills.
-I just felt a silent satisfaction and thought, “Finally.
+I didn’t cheer.
+I didn’t tell anyone.
+I just felt a quiet satisfaction and thought, “Finally.
 About time.”

 “I Met a Dragon Face to Face” by Jack Prelutsky: